Rejoan2020/Rejoan2020/README.md

 <h1>Hi there, I'm Md.
 Rejoanur Rahman Apu 👋</h1>
 <h3 align="left">Software Engineer | Trainee at B-jet</h3>

 I started basic coding with c before admitting into university.
 Then I learned Java and its OOP concept.
 I kept learning and exploring more with Java.
 Then I started problem-solving in different online judges.
 Solving problems with coding attracted me.
-So, I learned C++ and started to solving problems in different online judges.
-Now, I am implementing my coding skills and knowledge with different frameworks.
+So, I learned C++ and started to solving problems in different online judges.Then I learned Python,Django,MVT pattern,DRF,Javascript,React.
+Currently I am nourishing my knowledge on these technologies by working on real-life projects also implementing my coding and problem-solving skills.

 *   🌍  I'm based in Dhaka,Bangladesh.
 *   ✉️  You can contact me at [md.rejoanurrahman.apu@gmail.com](mailto:md.rejoanurrahman.apu@gmail.com)